For the first 12 days, you go about your life normally, unaware that these may very well be your last.

 The World Health Organization quietly put out a call for all samples of the virus to be either destroyed or sent to one of two official repositories: a CDC lab near Atlanta and the Vector Institute in Koltsovo, Siberia.
 A handful of samples quickly came in, arriving from India, Japan, the UK and other locations.
 “It very quickly became obvious that nobody wanted the virus in their lab anyway,” Lane says.
 “They were delighted to give this stuff up.”

 Currently, smallpox is known to be kept only at those two locations.
+(While previously unknown vials were discovered in a Washington lab in July 2014, they were soon transported to Atlanta.)
 Both house the virus in biosafety level four (BSL-4) facilities.
-This level of safety – the highest possible –requires researchers to wear a positive pressure suit that resembles those worn in space and includes a tethered air supply.
+This level of safety – the highest possible – requires researchers to wear a positive pressure suit that resembles those worn in space and includes a tethered air supply.
 All manipulation with the virus, which is stored in liquid nitrogen tanks, is done in bio-safety cabinets.
 When exiting the lab, researchers spend seven minutes in a chemical shower to disinfect themselves, followed by a water rinse.
 No air escapes from within the BSL-4’s rooms, and each year the CDC lab is shut down for a month to undergo preventative maintenance.

 While the CDC is located on the fringes of bustling Atlanta, the Russian smallpox repository, Vector, has an additional safety measure – it is in the middle of nowhere.